varya/bem-articles-tmp/what-you-can-borrow-from-yandex-frontend-dev.en.md

             tabbed-pane.md
             tabbed-pane.xsl

-For our internal library we also used to use XSL for block.
-But not long ago we struggled with XSL for speed and came up with our own JavaScript-based template engine, called BEMHTML.
+For our internal library we also used to use XSL asa templating solution.
+But not long ago we struggled with XSL for speed and came up with our own JavaScript-based template engine, called `BEMHTML`.

     blocks/